 - 4 invited talks

 - Panel debate (topic to be decided, let us know if you have a good idea)

-Click here to submit.
-Abstracts will be made publicly available at the end of the abstract submissions deadline for blinded public comments and ratings.
+Abstracts are now publicly available for blinded public comments and ratings.
 We will select the most highly rated abstracts for contributed talks, subject to maintaining a balance between the different fields of, broadly speaking, neuroscience, computer science and neuromorphic engineering.
 Abstracts not selected for a talk will be presented as posters, and there is an option to submit an abstract directly for a poster and not a talk if you prefer.